 Conclusion

-Short-term capital gains tax in every investor’s scheme since that affects the income from shares, and mutual funds, properties, and such assets.
-Pertaining to the latest news about Budget 2025, the knowledge of the taxation rates, holding periods, and exemptions are of great relevance to financial planning.
+Short-term capital gains tax in every investor’s scheme since that affects the income from shares, mutual funds, properties, and such assets.
+Pertaining to the latest news about Budget 2025, the knowledge of the taxation rates, holding periods, and exemptions is of great relevance to financial planning.
 Investment planning helps in minimising taxable income by availing certain exemptions under Sections 54B and 54D, either by referring to longer holding periods or in tax-saving instruments like ELSS.
-Knowledge about tax then allows for a good investment decision and maximum benefits.
+Tax knowledge then allows for a good investment decision and maximum benefits.
 For expert assistance with tax planning and compliance, consult professionals who can guide you through the process.

 FAQs:

-How to avoid short-term capital gain tax on shares?
+How to avoid short-term capital gains tax on shares?

 Is short-term capital gain taxable at 30%?